Jakub21/Tribe-Simulator/Readme.md

 **Tile-specific attributes**:
 - Base fertility `baseFertility`: How efficiently food will grow on this tile.
-- Base humidity `baseHumd`: Constant added to humidity calculated from climate.
-Rationale: rivers and other water bodies increase humidity.
-- Loot recovery modifier `lootRecoveryFactor`: Modifies how fast tile can recover after it was looted.

 **Note** that those attributes are random.
 To specify value range change attributes with `Min` and `Max` suffixes.